Working at the University of Montpellier

 Free workshops are offered throughout the year to promote well-being and quality of life at work:

-• Public speaking, developing self-confidence.
+• Public speaking, building self-confidence.

-Quality of Life at Work Week and other themed weeks
+Quality of Life at Work Week and Other Themed Weeks

-Throughout the year, the Quality of Life at Work Department[v1] offers UM staff conferences, workshops, and discussion sessions on a variety of topics related to well-being at work, as well as inclusion, diversity, and equality.
+Throughout the year, the Workplace Well-being Department[v1] offers UM staff a variety of events, including lectures, workshops, and discussion sessions on a range of topics related to workplace well-being, as well as inclusion, diversity, and equality.

-In June, Quality of Life at Work Week is a special opportunity to raise awareness, provide information, and promote initiatives that support quality of life at work.
+In June, Workplace Well-Being Week is a special opportunity to raise awareness, provide information, and highlight initiatives aimed at promoting workplace well-being.

 Learn more

-Focus on…
+Spotlight on…

-Working at the university See more
+Work at the University of See more